 “It’s not by accident that the pristine wilderness of our planet disappears as the understanding of our own inner wild nature fades.
 It is not so difficult to comprehend why old forests and old women are viewed as not very important resources.
 It is not such a mystery.”

-What Happens When Women Open to their Deepest Wild Nature?
+What Happens When Women Open Their Deepest Wild Nature?

 "The wild woman carries the bundles for healing; she carries everything a woman needs to be and to know … As in all art, she resides in the guts, not in the head … She whispers from night dreams, she leaves behind on the terrain of a woman’s soul a coarse hair and muddy footprints … She is the voice which says, ‘This way, this way.” … She is from the future and from the beginning of time.”